paoloserra/MeerKATHI-docs/sphinx/manual/workers/masking/index.rst

   *float*, *optional*

-  Size fo pixel in the mask (arcsecm, must be the same as img_cell in selfcal)
+  Size of pixel in the mask (arcsec, must be the same as img_cell in selfcal worker)

+.. _masking_name_mask:

 -------------------------------------
 **name_mask**